 Are you interested in studying at the Ulm University of Applied Sciences, or would you like to do an exchange semester with us?
 The Ulm University of Applied Sciences offers many opportunities to enrich your academic and professional career.
 Studying at the Ulm University of Applied Sciences means close contact between students and professors, small class sizes and many practically-oriented projects.

-The International Office (AAA) is responsible for the university's contacts abroad, promoting and maintaining contractual relationships with partner universities.
-The International Office provides information and general guidance to students of Ulm University of Applied Sciences regarding the possible ways of spending a semester abroad, as well as Student Exchange programmes.
-The International Office also organises orientation weeks for foreign students coming from partner universities, plans excursions, informs about student life n Ulm
+In addition, the International Office is responsible for the university's contacts abroad and for promoting and maintaining contractual relationships with partner universities.
+Furthermore, it provides information and general guidance to the students of Ulm University of Applied Sciences regarding the possible ways of spending a semester abroad, as well as Student Exchange programs.

 Do you want to study at the Ulm University of Applied Sciences for one or two semesters and get some international experience?
 No problem!